 Ordinary Time: January 30th

-Saturday of the Third Week of Ordinary Time
+Saturday of the Third Week in Ordinary Time

-Old Calendar: St. Martina, virgin and martyr; St. Bathildes (Hist)
+Other Commemorations: St. Martina, virgin and martyr; St. Bathildes (Hist); Bl.
+Columba Marmion (RM)

 According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Martina who was a Roman virgin born of an illustrious family.
 Both of her parents died while she was very young.
 She distributed among the poor the immense wealth which she inherited and so laid up for herself unfailing treasures in heaven.
 With great constancy she refused to offer sacrifices to false gods.
 She was tortured in various inhuman ways, she was exposed to the attacks of beasts in the amphitheater, and was finally beheaded about the year 228.Today is the historical feast of St. St. Bathildes, wife of Clovis II, King of the Franks.
 She was Queen of the Franks and Abbess of Chelles.
 She died as a nun on January 30, 679 in Chelles, Seine Et Marne, France.